the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-tech.md

 For example:
 * Check that any slides or presentations that will be shown during your event are legible and able to be displayed on your equipment.
+* if you are using live (human) captioning (which is more accurate than AI captioning and provides access in real time) or sign language interpreters, make sure connections to these people are functioning.
 * Check that any closed captioning software that you are using is functional and that the transcripts are able to be displayed and accessed by attendees.
 * Run through any slide or presentation changes to check that any video or slide transitions do not display bright flashes which present a health risk and can trigger photosensitive epilepsy
 * Check that audio induction loops are working and accessible to any attendees who need them.